Mouth bar: Implications for estuarine management

 River mouth bar evolution is extremely significant within the coastal landscape.
 Most of the time, they are subaqueous and inaccessible.
 However, after they emerge and their subaerial portion becomes visible, they evolve into deltaic islands.
 Consequently, by promoting land expansion, they restore artificially modified shorelines and mitigate coastal erosion, protect coastal communities, promote vegetation growth, provide habitat for rich and productive estuarine ecosystems, and potentially be utilized for farming, living and engineering.
 Moreover, mouth bar deposits offer a strategic location for the research projects regarding estuarine and delta restoration which makes them ideal for studying the effects of river sediment reduction and relative sea level rise and for estimating the evolution, including land loss and inundation, of the river deltas.

 A serious example is the Mississippi River Delta where coastal wetlands are disappearing at a rate of approximately 1% of land per year.
 On the Mississippi Delta, in order to eliminate land loss and mitigate coastal erosion, artificial diversions, reconnecting river to the deltaic wetland, have been constructed.
 Essentially, these diversions are expected to generate mouth bars at downstream end.
-Therefore, the restoration plans and studies by many scientist and engineers aim ultimately to promote mouth bar deposition by strategically selecting diversion sites and diversion geometries, and consequently stabilizing jet, enhancing bottom friction and sediment trapping efficiencies.
+Therefore, the restoration plans and studies by many scientists and engineers aim ultimately to promote mouth bar deposition by strategically selecting diversion sites and diversion geometries, and consequently stabilizing jet, enhancing bottom friction and sediment trapping efficiencies.
 This example shows how extremely essential is to understand the dynamics of river mouth bars and the physics behind their formation for future discussions of new land development, estuary restoration, as well as mitigation measures for loss of deltaic wetlands.